Coin flipping: Philippines

 "Drawing of lots" is one of the methods to break ties to determine a winner in an election; the coin flip is considered an acceptable variant.
 Each candidate will be given five chances to flip a coin; the candidate with the most "heads" wins.
 The 2013 mayoral election in San Teodoro, Oriental Mindoro was decided on a coin flip, with a winner being proclaimed after the second round when both candidates remained tied in the first round.

 United Kingdom

-In the United Kingdom, if a local or national election has resulted in a tie where candidates receive exactly the same number of votes, then the winner can be decided either by drawing straws/lots, coin flip, or drawing a high card in pack of cards.
+In the United Kingdom, if a local or national election has resulted in a tie where candidates receive exactly the same number of votes, then the winner can be decided either by drawing straws/lots, a coin flip, or drawing a high card from a pack of cards.

 United States

 In the United States, when a new state is added to the Union, a coin toss determines the class of the senators (i.e., the election cycle in which the term each of the new state's senators will expire) in the US Senate.
 Also, a number of states provide for "drawing lots" in the event an election ends in a tie, and this is usually resolved by a coin toss or picking names from a hat.
 A 2017 election to the 94th District of the Virginia House of Delegates resulted in a tie between Republican incumbent David Yancey and Democratic challenger Shelly Simmonds, with exactly 11,608 votes each.
 Under state law, the election was to be decided by drawing a name from a bowl, although a coin toss would also have been an acceptable option.
 The chair of the Board of Elections drew the film canister with Yancey's name, and he was declared the winner.
 Additionally, the outcome of the draw determined control of the entire House, as Republicans won 50 of the other 99 seats and Democrats 49.
 A Yancey win extended the Republican advantage to 51–49, whereas a Simmonds win would have resulted in a 50–50 tie.
 As there is no provision for breaking ties in the House as a whole, this would have forced a power sharing agreement between the two parties.